 To ensure continuity of service when youth moved from Portland to Vancouver, Wash., Friends–Portland expanded its services to youth in Southwest Washington.
 The community response to the program was overwhelming and, between 2018-19, champions raised the seed capital to expand the program.
 Friends of the Children–SW Washington launched in 2020 as an independent chapter.
 Working with Vancouver, Evergreen and Battle Ground school districts, the chapter is excited to be our third chapter in Washington.

 Friends of the Children's model is both scalable and sustainable.
-We have a goal of expanding to 25 cities by 2025.
 We have built a national network of Friends – paid professional mentors – who are changing the story for thousands of youth.
 We work with local champions to raise seed funding and provide technical assistance to launch each chapter.
 Learn more about bringing a chapter to your city or community by clicking the button below.